 While BOPs vary in terms of coverage and cost, they can be an invaluable resource for small businesses.
-If you’re not sure whether a BOP is right for your business, talk to your insurance agent or broker about your options.
+If you’re not sure whether a BOP is right for your business, talk to your insurance agent about your options.

 The Benefits of a Business Owners Policy